-Lincoln Lu (M.Sc., University of Saskatchewan) is a Ph.D. student in the Department of Advertising at the College of Journalism and Communications at the University of Florida.
+Lincoln Lu (M.Sc., University of Saskatchewan) is a Ph.D. candidate in the Department of Advertising at the College of Journalism and Communications at the University of Florida.
 His research examines non-verbal communications such as male identity creation through fashion and memes.

 M.Sc., University of Saskatchewan